jhpyle/docassemble/_docs/objects.md

 # <a name="writing"></a>Writing your own classes

-If you are prepared to write your own [Python] code, it is pretty easy to write your own classes.
+If you know how to write your own [Python] code, it is pretty easy to write your own classes.

 For example, you could create your own [package] for interviews related to cooking.

-You would start by using the [package system] to create a **docassemble** package called `cooking`, which would be given the name `docassemble.cooking` (interview packages are subpackages of the `docassemble` namespace package).
+You would start by using the [package system] to create a **docassemble** package called `cooking`, the full name of which would be `docassemble.cooking` (interview packages are subpackages of the `docassemble` namespace package).

-You would go into the package and edit the file `docassemble/cooking/objects.py` and set the contents to the
-following:
+You would create a module file within this package called `objects.py`.
+If you are using the [Playground], you would create this file in the [Modules folder] of the [Playground].
+Otherwise, you would create this file in the `docassemble/cooking` directory in your package.
+You would set the contents of `objects.py` to the following:

 {% highlight python %}
 from docassemble.base.core import DAObject